Modern Slavery

 The type of industry or commercial enterprise making or providing the good or service.

-Sectors associated with the ‘Three D’s’: Dirty, Dull and Dangerous work are at higher risk of modern slavery, but ‘professional’ sectors (eg. software coding, call centres, seafaring) can be at risk too.
+Sectors associated with dirty, dull and dangerous work are at higher risk of modern slavery, and also ‘professional’ workers in jobs such as software coding, call centres and seafaring.

 Commodity